MartaAija/MartaAija/README.md

 ## My Work

 You can check out my public repositories.
-Although there is not much there now I will be uploading a lot more in the nearest future.
+Although there is not much there now, I will be uploading a lot more in the nearest future.

 ## Soft Skills